lin380/tadr/README.md

 status](https://travis-ci.com/lin380/tadr.svg?branch=master)](https://travis-ci.com/lin380/tadr)
 <!-- badges: end -->

-The goal of `tadr` is to provide supporting resources for the textbook [“Text as Data: An Introduction to Quantitative Text Analysis and Reproducible Research in R”](https://lin380.github.io/coursebook/).
+The goal of `tadr` is to provide supporting resources for the coursebook [“Text as Data: An introduction to quantitative text analysis and reproducible research with R”](https://lin380.github.io/coursebook/).

 ## Installation